 [COUNSEL FOR APPELLEES]: Okay.
-Well, viewing it through that analysis, then, it still doesn't give rise to any allegations of wrongdoing by my clients
+Well, viewing it through that analysis, then, it still doesn't give rise to any allegations of wrongdoing by my clients . . .

-Although counsel for Mrs. Newsom contends the statute of limitations issue relative to claims against an estate provided the motion court an independent basis to find the Deed of Trust unenforceable as a matter of law, the appellees contend that ET § 8-103(d) provides an exception to the time limit for claims against an estate imposed in ET § 8-103(a).
-We agree with the appellees that, at the time of the hearing on Mrs. Newsom's pretrial motion for summary judgment, there was sufficient uncertainty regarding the facts in this case that it was not an abuse of discretion for the motion judge to deny the motion.
+Although counsel for Mrs. Newsom contends her statute of limitations argument relative to claims against an estate provided the motion court an independent basis to find the Deed of Trust unenforceable as a matter of law, the appellees contend that ET § 8- imposed in ET § 8-103(a).
+And the resolution of that dispute turns upon the validity of the Deed of Trust, which turns upon the question of whether that document was signed by Mrs. Newsom, which is a question of fact.